elmiko/okd-deployment-configuration-guides/README.md

-# OKD Deployment Configuration Notes
+# OKD Deployment Configuration Guides

 This repository contains a collection of documents describing known deployment configurations for OKD.
 The information is categorized by deployment platform and installation options,